wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 10          movl $4, %eax       # indicate to int 0x80 that we are doing a write
 ```

 Entering `stepi` several times up to line 10, we shoud have the address of the first argument in the register ecx.
+The preceeding instruction `mov`es, or copes the decimal value 4 into the register `eax`.

 To see what all the values of the registers are, we can enter `info registers` or just `info reg`: